Advanced Financial Modeling (AFM) Techniques

 When it comes to advanced financial modeling (AFM), there are several important techniques that world-class financial analysts practice.
 This guide outlines the best, most advanced techniques financial modelers should considering using to perform industry-leading financial analysis.

 Below we outline some of the most important advanced financial modeling (AFM) techniques:

 Advanced financial modelers use scenarios to make a model more dynamic and cover a wide range of outcomes.
 These scenarios are designed in Excel, and there are various formulas and functions that can be used to build them.

 The most common assumptions to build scenarios for in a financial model are:

-The most common way to build these scenarios is using the CHOOSE function in Excel.
-With this function, you can easily toggle between Scenario A, Scenario B, Scenario C, etc in the model.
+The most common way to build these scenarios is by using the CHOOSE function in Excel.
+With this function, you can easily toggle between Scenario A, Scenario B, Scenario C, etc., in a model.
 For a detailed explanation of the choose function, see our advanced Excel formulas guide.